ikawrakow/ik_llama.cpp/README.md

 * The `AVX2` CPU is a 16-core Ryzen-7950X
 * The `ARM_NEON` CPU is M2-Max
 * `tinyBLAS` is enabled in `llama.cpp`
-* `llama.cpp` results are for `build: 081fe431 (3441)`, which was the current `llama.cpp` master branch master branch when I pulled on July 23 2024.
+* `llama.cpp` results are for `build: 081fe431 (3441)`, which was the current `llama.cpp` master branch when I pulled on July 23 2024.
-* The project is built without `CUDA` support, no `BLAS`, and Accelerate framework disabled
+* The projects are built without `CUDA` support, no `BLAS`, and Accelerate framework disabled

 ### Prompt processing

 Here I set the number of threads to be equal to the number of (performance) cores of the CPU, so 16 threads for the Ryzen-7950X and 8 threads for the M2-Max.
 The following table summarizes the results.
-To not make the table too long, I have listed only quantized models containing predominantly one quantization type (i.e., excluded the `QX_K - Medium` quants, which are typically a mix of `QX_K` and `Q(X+1)_K`, as well as `IQ2_S` and `IQ3_XS`).
+To not make the table too long, I have listed only quantized models containing predominantly one quantization type (i.e., excluded the `QX_K - Medium/Large` variants, which are typically a mix of `QX_K` and `Q(X+1)_K`, as well as `IQ2_S` and `IQ3_XS`).

-The command line to generate the data is
+The command line to generate the benchmark data is
 ```
 ./bin/llama-bench -m $model -p 512 -n 0 -t $num_threads -ngl 0
 ```